FranklinZEN/ThinkStash_KB/README.md

       ```

 2.  **Set Up the Database Schema:**
-    - This command applies any pending migrations to the local database, creating the necessary tables.
+    - This command applies any pending migrations to the local database.
       ```bash
       npx prisma migrate dev
       ```